Selling to a principal and a budget-constrained agent: The model

-Finally, the only communication between the principal and the agent in our model is when the agent approaches the principal for decision-making.
-In the interpretation where $v_1$ and $v_2$ are assessments of values by the agent and the principal respectively, and the agent knows both of them, the agent does not {\sl persuade} the principal about the value of the object to the firm.
-That is, there is no deliberation between the principal and the agent about the actual value of the object to the firm.
+Finally, the only communication between the manager and the agent in our model is when the agent approaches the manager for decision-making.
+In the interpretation where $v_1$ and $v_2$ are assessments of values by the agent and the manager respectively, and the agent knows both of them, the agent does not {\sl persuade} the manager about the value of the object to the firm.
+That is, there is no deliberation between the manager and the agent about the actual value of the object to the firm.
 Models of mechanism design with such a communication phase is studied in \citet{MT19}.
-In the second interpretation, where $v_2$ is treated as the actual value of the object to the firm and $v_1-v_2$ is the additional private value of the agent, our model assumes that the principal cannot question the decision making of the agent ex-post.
+In the second interpretation, where $v_2$ is treated as the actual value of the object to the firm and $v_1-v_2$ is the additional private value of the agent, our model assumes that the manager cannot question the decision making of the agent ex-post.

 {\bf Prior.} The joint density function of $v \equiv (v_1,v_2)$ is $f$ with support $V$.
 As the support of $v_2$ depends on the realized value of $v_1$ (since each $v$ satisfies $v_1 \ge v_2$), the values $v_1$ and $v_2$ are not independent.
 We will denote the cdf of $v$ as $F$.
 For any IC and IR mechanism $(q,p)$, the {\bf expected revenue} is given by